Category four - Most significant improvement to work health and safety performance

 What changes did you make to address the issue (what did they entail and how did they work—include photos or videos if possible)?

-Provide two examples of challenges or barriers involved and how you overcame them (business size, resources, geography)?
+Provide any examples of challenges or barriers involved and how you overcame them (business size, resources, geography)?

 Explain how the changes have improved your performance.
 How have you ensured this improvement will be sustained?

 Explain the benefits of the change and why the changes represent a significant improvement.

 Provide evidence to demonstrate the improvements (i.e. positive indicators and/or preventative workplace activities) such as risk assessments completed, safety observations, audits, lagging indicators such as claims and incident/injury data, and other work health and safety performance reporting information.